floiolaf/chilipeppr-widget-eagle-pickandplace/README.md

   function() {
     // Callback after widget loaded into #myDivWidgetInsertedInto cprequire(
-      "inline:com-chilipeppr-widget-plugandplay", // the id you gave your widget function(mywidget) {
+      "inline:com-chilipeppr-widget-pickandplace", // the id you gave your widget function(mywidget) {
         // Callback that is passed reference to your newly loaded widget console.log("My widget just got loaded.", mywidget);